WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 9. What is control flow in Node.js?

 - control flow refers to the order in which code statements and functions are executed , managing asynchronous operations and error handling.

+## 10. What do you mean by event loop in Node.js?

+- The event loop is a mechanism that processes asynchronous tasks in a single thread by continously checking for and executing callback functions.